-The Compensation Committee's objective is to provide a competitive compensation program with strong and direct links between corporate objectives and financial performance, individual performance and compensation, mindful of our corporate risk management objectives.
+The Compensation Committee's objective is to provide a compensation program with strong and direct links between corporate objectives and financial performance, individual performance and compensation in order to foster the creation of shareholder value and align the interests of management with shareholders.
 Our compensation policy with respect to our Named Executives, including the Chief Executive Officer, has the following objectives:

-- recruit, motivate, reward and retain the high performing executive talent required to create superior long-term stockholder returns; - reward executives for short-term performance as well as for growth in enterprise value over the long-term; - provide a competitive compensation package relative to peers and competitors; and - ensure effective utilization and development of talent by employing appropriate management processes, such as performance appraisals.
+- recruit, motivate, reward and retain the high performing executive talent required to create superior long-term stockholder returns; - reward executives for annual performance as well as for growth in enterprise value over the long-term; - provide a competitive compensation package relative to peers and competitors; - ensure effective utilization and development of talent by employing appropriate management processes; and - avoid excessive risk taking.

 Our compensation program for senior executive officers, including the Named Executives, consists of the following key elements: a base salary, an annual bonus, grants of share-based compensation (typically stock awards) and, in the case of the Chief Executive Officer, annual performance-based compensation pursuant to his Performance-Based Compensation Agreement.
-The Compensation Committee also used a performance-based compensation arrangement for Mr. R.S.
-Lowenthal, another senior executive officer whose compensation is likely to be in excess of \$1 million.
-The goal of the Compensation Committee is to provide a compensation structure which will enable us to retain and appropriately reward the senior executive officers that we believe are critical to our long-term success.
+The Compensation Committee also used a performance-based compensation framework for Mr. R.S.
+Lowenthal.
 The Compensation Committee also reviews compensation arrangements to ensure that a portion of the Named Executives' compensation is directly related to corporate performance, appropriate risk management and other factors that directly and indirectly influence stockholder value.